 General Garden Maintenance

 The costs of ongoing re-planting, re-stocking, replacement of tools, and general garden maintenance are met from FODF Funds.

 A quote has been received from a leading national specialist company and approved, but not funded, by the Borough Council.

-The FODF have applied for commercially available grants to cover the substantial costs of essential repairs to the 160 year old Pulhamite rockwork so that it will be safely enjoyed by the local community for many years to come.
+The FODF applied for commercially available grants to cover the substantial costs of essential repairs to the 160 year old Pulhamite rockwork to ensure that it will be safely enjoyed by the local community for many years to come.

 Awards and Donations – Local Societies and Groups

 The Friends of Danesbury Fernery (FODF) have received generous awards from local groups including the Welwyn Festival Committee, The Welwyn Wailers, The Welwyn Gardening Club, the Welwyn Allotments Society, and others.

 Additionally, the Project has benefited from generous contributions from private benefactors.

 The Fernery was open in the summer of 2017, 2018 and 2019, 2021 and 2022.
 This produced a welcome source of income from the sale of refreshments.
 (An agreed proportion of the ‘gate moneys’ were for the direct benefit of local charities that the Welwyn Festival Committee support).